jellyfin/jellyfin.org/docs/general/installation/synology.md

 ![Installing Synology](/images/docs/install-synology-9.png)

 Browse to `http://SERVER_IP:8096` to access the web client.
-If you used a different port, replace 8096 with the port you used.
+If a different port was used, replace `8096` with the port used instead.